varuntyagi83/agentic_ai/README.md

 # agentic_ai
-This repo will contain the AI agents for educational and practical purposes
+This repo contains the AI agents for educational and practical purposes